deisygysi/EVOP_2019/docs/04_Association.md

 To use this test in R we can use the function ``kruskal.test()``.

-Example: Test if the levels of the gene expression of the gene is different between case and controls.
+Example: Test if the levels of the gene expression of the gene SST is different between case and controls.

 ```r